Sitecore-Hackathon/Boilerplate/SUBMISSION_REQUIREMENTS.md

     .\Start-Hackathon -IdeaThree
     ```

-This will download and extract a full copy of the repository that you need for the idea.
-This cannot be undone locally and should only be run once.
+This cannot be undone locally and can only be run once.

-Run this on 1 machine, then commit and push to share the setup with the rest of the team.
+Run this on 1 machine, then commit and push to share the setup with the rest of your team.

-To initiate the local environments after setup follow the instructions found in the updated README.md file or simply run
+To initiate the local docker development environment setup then follow the instructions found in the updated README.md file or simply run

     ```ps1
     .\Start-Environment -LicensePath "C:\path\to\license.xml"